15 Characteristics of Database Management System

 5. Insulation Between Data and Program

 Program-data independence provides a big relief to database users.
-In traditional file management system, structure of data files was defined in the application programs so user had to change all the programs that are using that particular data file.
+In traditional file management system, structure of data files was defined in the application programs so the user had to change all the programs that are using that particular data file.

 But in DBMS, structure of data files is not stored in the program but it is stored in system catalogue.
 With the help of this, internal improvement of data efficiency or any changes in the data do not have any effect on application software.

 Transactions are bunch of actions that are done to bring database from one consistent state to new consistent state.
 Traditional file-based system did not have this feature.
-Transaction is always atomic that means it can never be further divided.
+Transaction is always atomic which means it can never be further divided.
 It can only be completed or uncompleted.

 For example, A person wants to credit money from his account to another person’s account.
-Then transaction will be complete if he sends money and other guy receives his money.
+Then transaction will be complete if he sends money and another guy receives his money.
 Anything other than this can lead to an inconsistent transaction.